Provider Specialties

 1

-Consumer brands in the supplement, wellness, and fitness space have something that DTC telehealth startups spend millions trying to acquire: a warm, trusted audience that is already spending on health.
-The gap between that audience and recurring clinical revenue is not trust it is infrastructure.
+Consumer brands in the supplement, wellness, fitness, and longevity space often have something traditional telehealth startups spend heavily to build: a warm, trusted audience with proven health intent.
+The gap between that audience and recurring clinical revenue is not trust.
+It is infrastructure.

 2